 Sumas First Nation – Abbotsford, British Columbia.

-The Semá:th people were known as the fierce wolf people and were a part of the larger Stό:lō Nation.
+The Semá:th people are known as the fierce wolf people and are part of the larger Stό:lō Nation.
 We are located in Abbotsford, BC, where we have been since time immemorial, and we are located where previously the Semá:th Lake and waterways were.
 These aquatic habitats formed an integral part of our community and our traditional way of life.
 Today, Semá:th has approximately 400 people, and we are continually growing.

 The Traditional names for our water ways are: Stόtelō or Sumas River, translating to “little Creek”, SeÍ:tslehōq’ or Marshall Lonzo Creek, translating to “Sand Drifting;” and Q’élem or Saar Creek, translating to “came” or “rest”.